51Degrees/specifications/pipeline-specification/part3/pipeline-elements/sequence-element.md

 ## Process

 If `query.session-id` is not present in Evidence then generate a new id and add it to the output.
-We generally use GUIDs, but this is up to the implementor.
+The reference implementations use a GUID.

 If `query.sequence` is present in Evidence then add one to it and add it to the output.
-If it is not present, the the output value for sequence to one.
+If it is not present, set the output value for sequence to one.

-Note that the reference implementations currently write these output values back to the Evidence collection as evidence was not originally implemented as immutable.
+Note that the reference implementations currently write these output values back to the Evidence collection as evidence is not implemented as immutable in the reference implementations.

 ## Configuration options